python/devguide/committing.rst

    ``<object>``

 Before using a Sphinx role, ensure that a corresponding entry exists within the documentation.
-Also, `build the HTML using make
+Also, `build the HTML locally using make
 <https://devguide.python.org/documenting/#using-make-make-bat>`_ to
 verify that the link leads to the correct location.